The Purpose of This Study

 delivered to you first of all that which I also received, that Christ died for our sins, according to the Scriptures, and that He was buried, and that He rose again the third day

 In order for a Jew to be saved he must believe that Jesus died for his sins, that He was buried, and that He rose bodily from the dead.
 The exclusivity of this way was emphasized by Peter in his address to an audience of Jewish listeners: And there is salvation in no other One; for there is no other name under Heaven given among men by which we must be saved (Acts 4:12).

 Those who believe that Jews are guaranteed salvation by some (imaginary) promise that God has made to them naturally repudiate all

 preaching of the gospel to them.
 This position is easily refuted not only by the preaching ministries of Jesus, Paul, Peter and other apostles, but by this clear declaration of Paul:

-Lord is Lord of all, and is rich unto all that call upon him: for, Whosoever shall call upon the name of the Lord shall be saved.
-How then shall they call on him in whom they have
+Lord of all, and is rich unto all that call upon him: for, Whosoever shall call upon the name of the Lord shall be saved.
+How then shall they call on him in whom they have not

 written, How beautiful are the feet of them that bring glad tidings of good things!